 Irregular Second-conjugation Verbs

 1.Fare and dire

-Fare (to do) and dire (to say) are considered second-conjugation verbs even if their declination is different, since they are derived from the Latin verbs facere and dicere.
+Fare (to do) and dire (to say) are considered second-conjugation verbs, even if their declination is different, since they derive from the Latin verbs facere and dicere.
 Thus, their conjugations follow the -ere verbs pattern.

 2.Verbs ending in -arre, -orre, -urre